 Remember that

-references to equations numbers must be removed from the slides too!FORMAT
+references to equations numbers must be removed from the slides too!FORMAT and

-for HTML output and just a link in PDF output
+writing MOVIE for HTML output and just a link in PDF output

 might be necessary.
 See the manual for how to work with movies in DocOnce.